On this page, you can find resources on:

 1. “Trade, Environment and Development: The Brazilian Experience” June 2004.
 Luciana Togeiro de Almeida, Mário Ferreira Presser, and Stela Luiza de Mattos Ansanelli.

-Frank Ackerman‘s full body of work can be found on his author page: http://frankackerman.com/
+Dr. Ackerman’s full body of work is available at http://frankackerman.com/

 Timothy A. Wise